turingschool/try-turing/fe-weekday/index.md

 layout: lesson
 ---

-# Front-End Workshop: Build a Number Guesser
+# Front End Workshop: Build a Number Guesser

 _This will be best experienced on a desktop or laptop computer._